Outing.golf

 Pebble Beach golf trip planner

-Pebble Beach is the most iconic public golf destination in the US.
-Consistently ranked the top public course in the country, it sits on the Monterey Peninsula alongside Spyglass Hill, Poppy Hills, and other strong layouts.
-Planning a group trip here requires significant budget alignment, advance booking, and a clear sense of what the group actually wants from the experience.
+A 3-night, 3-round group trip to Pebble Beach runs $2,500–$5,000+ per person as of 2026, with the Pebble Beach Golf Links green fee alone at roughly $675+.
+It is the most iconic public golf destination in the US — consistently ranked the top public course in the country, sitting on the Monterey Peninsula alongside Spyglass Hill and a deep bench of supporting layouts.
+Planning a group trip here requires serious budget alignment, advance booking, and a clear sense of what the group actually wants from the experience.

 Why groups choose Pebble Beach